Respecting and protecting your privacy

-Your IP is stored in a number of secure computer storage facilities and paper based files, and in other records.
-We have taken precautions to ensure that your IP is protected from misuse, loss and unauthorised access, modification or disclosure.
-We cannot be held responsible for the manner in which any third party receiving your IP pursuant to clause 2.2 handles your IP and accept no liability for any loss or damage you may suffer as a result of a third party’s mishandling or otherwise dealing with your IP.
-Once we no longer need your IP, we take reasonable steps to de-identify your IP.
+Your PI is stored in a number of secure computer storage facilities and paper based files, and in other records.
+We have taken precautions to ensure that your PI is protected from misuse, loss and unauthorised access, modification or disclosure.
+We cannot be held responsible for the manner in which any third party receiving your PI pursuant to clause 2.2 handles your PI and accepts no liability for any loss or damage you may suffer as a result of a third party’s mishandling or otherwise dealing with your PI.
+Once we no longer need your PI, we take reasonable steps to de-identify your PI.

-If you have any questions whatsoever on our handling of your IP or the kind of IP we hold about you please contact us as described below and we will endeavour to assist you with your request.
+If you have any questions whatsoever on our handling of your PI or the kind of PI we hold about you please contact us as described below and we will endeavour to assist you with your request.

 You generally have the right to access your personal information and we will provide you with a copy of any personal information we hold on request.
 The NPPs set out some circumstances in which we are not required to provide you such access and if you ask for your PI and any of these circumstances apply, we will, if reasonable, agree with you on an intermediary which would allow sufficient access to your PI to meet your needs.
 We may charge a fee for retrieving PI, in which case we will inform you of the fee in advance of providing the information.